 Now, burn it.

 Grab your brain and get the woman some yoga pants and her favorite hoody.
 If you’re lucky, she’ll throw on that old nursing bra she has in the closet—you won’t have to undo the back, but you’ll still have easy access.

 There you have it.
 It really IS that easy to turn a woman on after she’s had kids.
 All those extra things you once knew to get her “in the mood” pre-kids (glass of wine, massage, serenading) will still get her into bed…but she’ll be fast asleep before you can say “Honey, I showered.”

 This post was originally published on Modern Day Hippie Mama.

 About the Author

 Sam Palmer has a passion for organic wine, profanities, and being a Mom.
 She has 4 beautiful daughters, a dog, and that guy she lives with.
 They live on the West Coast of British Columbia amongst other Birkenstock wearing, home brew guzzling folk.
-You can find more from her on her website: www.moderndayhippie.ca, Facebook, and Instagram.
+Check out her blog at Modern Day Hippie Mama and follow her on Facebook and Instagram.